 ArcGIS Enterprise is a full-featured mapping, analytics and data management platform that runs in the cloud, in virtual environments or on-premises.
 With ArcGIS Enterprise, you can visualize, interpret, and act upon your location-based data.
-ArcGIS Enterprise works alongside ArcGIS Online, ArcGIS Pro, and ArcGIS Desktop, and provides the foundation for applications like Survey123 for ArcGIS, Collector for ArcGIS, ArcGIS Insights, and many more.
+ArcGIS Enterprise works alongside ArcGIS Online, ArcGIS Pro, and ArcGIS Desktop, and provides the foundation for applications like ArcGIS Survey123, ArcGIS Collector, ArcGIS Insights, and many more.

 An ArcGIS Enterprise base deployment is a foundational setup of ArcGIS Enterprise.
 It consists of four software components you will need to license, install and configure.
 See the What's included section for a list of components.
 You can build off of the ArcGIS Enterprise base deployment by adding capability-based server roles like ArcGIS GeoEvent Server.